 Funny enough, the pictures we see so far of the new Alila in the Maldives look fairly similar to the Park Hyatt.

-Would anyone consider staying at the Alila Kothaifaru Maldives?
+Anyone planning on staying at the Alila Kothaifaru Maldives?